-- Ensure that they familiar with the current version of the college's RSHE policy and the latest curriculum requirements in this area. - Attend and engage in professional development training around RSHE provision. - Foster a positive environment in which students feel they can engage in an open dialogue on RSHE matters. - Provide regular feedback to Dee Robins (VP Pastoral) and Nikki Morris (Head of Personal Development) on their experience of teaching RSHE and the students' response. - Ensure that their personal beliefs and attitudes do not detract from providing a balanced RSHE curriculum. - Tailor their lessons to suit all students in their class, across the whole range of abilities, including those pupils with special educational needs.
+- Ensure that they familiar with the current version of the college's RSHE policy and the latest curriculum requirements in this area. - Attend and engage in professional development training around RSHE provision. - Foster a positive environment in which students feel they can engage in an open dialogue on RSHE matters. - Provide regular feedback to James Bourne (Head of PSHE and RSHE) on their experience of teaching RSHE and the students' response. - Ensure that their personal beliefs and attitudes do not detract from providing a balanced RSHE curriculum. - Tailor their lessons to suit all students in their class, across the whole range of abilities, including those students with special educational needs.